 - Can I file for SSD if I currently receive widow’s benefits from Social Security?
 Yes, you can!
 However, there are a few things to know before you apply.
 If approved, the SSA will compare your widow’s and SSD benefit amounts.
 Then, they’ll pay you whichever benefit amount is higher – but not both.
 For example: Let’s say you currently get $1,000/month in widow’s benefits.
 However, you also qualify for $1,500 in SSD benefits.
 The SSA then pays you $1,500 in benefits going forward, because you cannot receive $2,500 in combined payments.
 Once you reach normal retirement age (i.e., 66 or 67), your benefits automatically convert into regular Social Security.

 - I retired early for health reasons.
 Can I get SSD benefits if I’m drawing early retirement?
 No, it’s illegal to draw early retirement and SSD benefits on the same work record.

 You May Qualify for Legal Assistance

-You’re almost 3x more likely to get approved for SSD benefits if a Social Security attorney files your claim.
+You’re almost 3x more likely to get SSD benefits if a Social Security attorney files your claim.
 Think you can’t afford a lawyer to help you?
-Disability attorneys work on contingency, so you owe $0 for legal assistance if you don’t win benefits.
-And if you do win, you’ll only pay a small, one-time fee.
+Disability lawyers work on contingency.
+That means you owe $0 for legal help if you don’t win benefits.
+And if you do win, you’ll only pay one small fee.

-Most people who qualify for legal assistance through our website receive $12,000+ in lump-sum backpay as well as monthly benefits.
-Those who apply on their own without legal assistance typically wait 18-24 months to receive their first SSD payment.
+Most people who qualify for legal assistance through our website receive $13,000+ in back pay as well as monthly benefits.
+Those who apply on their own without legal help typically wait 18-24 months to receive their first SSD payment.
 However, the SSA usually denies them benefits the first time.
 These applicants usually only win benefits on appeal after pleading their case before a judge several months or years later.

 Want free expert claim help without leaving your home?
 Click the button below to sign up for a free phone call during regular weekday business hours: